labd/terraform-provider-apollostudio/README.md

 # Contributing

 ## Building the provider

 Clone repository to: `$GOPATH/src/github.com/labd/terraform-provider-apollostudio`

 Then run

 ```sh
 make build
 ```

-### Update go-apollostudio-sdk
+### Update apollostudio-go-sdk

-The go-apollostudio-sdk always uses the latest (master) version.
+The apollostudio-go-sdk always uses the latest (master) version.
 To update to the latest version:

 ```sh
 make update-sdk
 ```

 ## Generating Documentation

 This provider uses the `tfplugindocs` tool to automatically generate documentation based on the descriptions of the resources and fields.
 Install the most recent release of the tool by downloading a binary from [the tfplugindocs repository](https://github.com/hashicorp/terraform-plugin-docs/releases).
 And running

 ```shell
 make docs
 ```

 In order to ensure up to date documentation make sure to update the description fields of any and all resources upon creation or editing.

 ### Testing local changes

 As of terraform 0.13 testing local changes requires a little effort.
 You can run

 ```sh
 make build-local
 ```

 To build the provider with a very high version number and copy it to your terraform plugins folder (default is for Mac, change OS_ARCH if running Linux or change path if running Windows) If you set your provider source as `labd/apollostudio` and the version to your built `version` it should use the local provider.
 See also [the Terraform 0.13 upgrade guide](https://www.terraform.io/upgrade-guides/0-13.html#new-filesystem-layout-for-local-copies-of-providers)

 ## Debugging / Troubleshooting